-Prototyping and Development for Advanced Creative Media Production Projects 289.701 30 credits
+Prototyping and Development for Advanced Creative Media Production Projects

 Undertake research toward developing a project relevant to your creative practice.
 You will learn prototyping techniques in order to produce an early prototype and synopsis, or equivalent concept relevant to your project.